Deraen/clj-hyphenate/README.md

 # clj-hyphenate

-A Clojure implementation of [Franklin M Liang's hyhpenation algorithm][2].
+A Clojure implementation of [Franklin M Liang's hyphenation algorithm][2].
 Patterns are automatically imported from [Hyphenator.js][1].

 ## Features